 Federal Judge Constance Baker Motley was born in Connecticut in 1921.
 She later joined the Legal Defense and Educational Fund of the NAACP and worked with Thurgood Marshall.
-Motley won notable civil rights victories in the U.S. Supreme Court, represented Martin Luther King Jr., served in the New York State Senate, was a city borough president.
+Motley won notable civil rights victories in the U.S. Supreme Court, represented Martin Luther King Jr., served in the New York State Senate and was a city borough president.
 Perhaps most notably, though, she became the first black woman to be appointed to a federal judgeship in 1966.
 She died in New York City in 2005.

 Constance Baker Motley was born on September 14, 1921, in New Haven, Connecticut.
 One of nine children born to emigrants from the West Indies, Motley's parents came from the Caribbean Island, Nevis.
 Her mother, Rachel Baker, founded the New Haven National Association for the Advancement of Colored People; her father, Willoughby Alva Baker, was a chef for student organizations at Yale University.

 Motley would later describe herself as an ambitious student.
 At age 15, after reading a book in which Abraham Lincoln said the most difficult occupation was the legal profession, she decided that she wanted to pursue legal studies.
 Additionally, the teenager was drawn into the civil rights campaign after being banned from a public beach for being an African American.
 In high school, Motley was motivated to become president of the local NAACP youth council.

 Motley followed through with legal aspirations seeded in her youth.
 She was able to attend Fisk University with the financial support of Clarence W. Blakeslee, a white businessman and philanthropist impressed by one of her speeches.
 But the college coed later transferred to New York University, where she earned her economics degree in 1943.
 Motley went on to earn her law degree from Columbia Law School.